Motivic integration and Milnor fiber: Hrushovski-Kazhdan style integration

-\begin{nota} Semantically, we shall treat the value group $\Gamma$ as a definable sort (the $\Gamma$-sort) consisting of ``imaginary'' elements (that is, classes of definable equivalence relations).
-However, syntactically, any reference to $\Gamma$ may be eliminated in the usual way and we can still work with (much more cumbersome) $\lan{}{RV}{}$-formulas for the same purpose.
+\begin{rem} Semantically, we shall treat the value group $\Gamma$ as a definable sort (the $\Gamma$-sort) consisting of imaginary elements, that is, classes of definable equivalence relations.
+However, syntactically, any reference to $\Gamma$ may be eliminated in the usual way and we can still work with $\lan{}{RV}{}$-formulas for the same purpose.